zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimd.rst

 function for a ring-polymer system is exploited, to efficiently sample configurations from the canonical ensemble :ref:`(Feynman) <Feynman>`.

+.. versionadded:: 11Mar2025

+   Fix *pimd/langevin/bosonic* and *pimd/nvt/bosonic* were added.

+Fix *pimd/nvt* and fix *pimd/langevin* simulate *distinguishable* quantum particles.
+Simulations of bosons, including exchange effects, are supported with the :doc:`fix pimd/langevin/bosonic <fix_pimd_bosonic>` and :doc:`fix pimd/nvt/bosonic <fix_pimd_bosonic>` commands.

-The classical partition function and its components are given by the following equations:
+For distinguishable particles, the isomorphic classical partition function and its components are given by the following equations:

 .. math::